bensutherland/simple_pop_stats/README_benchmark_appendix.md

 ### Open and edit the script
 Open `01_scripts\baseline_benchmark.Rmd`, and edit the following:

-* [folder](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L21) needs to be set with the folder name (**not full path**) of the target baseline.
+* folder: needs to be set with the folder name (**not full path**) of the target baseline.
 The script assumes that this folder is in the standard location: ` W:\9_PBT\01_<species>\reference_databases\`.
-* [species](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L22) needs to be set with the species name in double quotes.
+* species: needs to be set with the species name in double quotes.
 Currently one of: "chinook", "coho", "pink", "eulachon", "sockeye", or "chum".

-* [datatype](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L24) needs to be set with the data type, either "SNP" or "microsat".
+* datatype: needs to be set with the data type, either "SNP" or "microsat".
-* [datatype](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L25) needs to be set with the minimum number of loci allowed to keep an individual in the baseline.
+* min_loci: needs to be set with the minimum number of loci allowed to keep an individual in the baseline.
 Numeric value (no quotes). eg. `150`

 ### Run the script
 Press `Knit` at the top of the script in Rstudio!
 Should automatically output the necessary document.
 Currently writes to the same folder as the script (01_scripts - default behaviour), so drag it over to the root folder for the baseline